-The federal DWSRF appropriation for FFY 2019 requires that 20% of the capitalization grant amount be used by the State of Connecticut to provide additional subsidization to eligible recipients in the form of grants, principal forgiveness, or negative interest loans, or any combination thereof.
-The DPH is therefore required to provide approximately \$2,200,800 in subsidization to satisfy this requirement.
+The federal DWSRF appropriation for FFY 2020 requires that 14% of the capitalization grant amount be used by the State of Connecticut to provide additional subsidization to eligible recipients in the form of grants, principal forgiveness, or negative interest loans, or any combination thereof.
+The DPH is therefore required to provide \$1,541,540 in subsidization to satisfy this requirement.

-The DPH will use 20% of the capitalization grant to subsidize drinking water projects contained on the Fundable PPL as outlined below.
+The DPH will use 14% of the capitalization grant to subsidize drinking water projects contained on the Fundable PPL as outlined below.

-- a) Projects funded under the EPGP are eligible to receive up to 25% or 45% of the fixed contract cost of their generator system in subsidization, as described in Section IV.E. - b) Small PWSs (those serving a population of 10,000 or under) and PWSs with more than one system, but whose largest system serves 10,000 or under, will be eligible to receive a subsidy of up to 25% of each fixed contract cost associated with the project, not to exceed a total of \$500,000 per project.
-Small PWSs which serve less than 1,000 people must have an Asset Management Plan in place, or agree to prepare and implement such a plan as part of their DWSRF financial assistance agreement to qualify for subsidization.
+- a) Small PWSs (those serving a population of 10,000 or under) and PWSs with more than one system, but whose largest system serves 10,000 or under, will be eligible to receive a subsidy of up to 25% of each fixed contract cost associated with the project, not to exceed a total of \$250,000 per project.
+Small PWSs which serve less than 1,000 people must have an Asset Management Plan in place, or agree to prepare and implement such a plan, as part of their DWSRF financial assistance agreement to qualify for subsidization.
 Such small PWSs that receive subsidy will also be required to prepare and implement Fiscal Management Plans in the future.
-To assist small PWS with preparing an Asset Management Plan or Fiscal Management Plan, or both, checklists of required information for each plan were developed and are included as Attachments G and H. Each checklist includes references to EPA guidance documents. - c) Large PWSs (those not meeting the criteria of a small PWS detailed in Section IV.D) will be eligible to receive a subsidy of up to 10% of each fixed contract cost associated with their project, not to exceed a total of \$300,000 per project.
-A large PWS will be eligible to increase the subsidy for specific types of projects as outlined below: - (1) Up to 15% of each fixed contract cost associated with the project, not to exceed a total of \$400,000 per project, if any of the PWS's current water sources have elevated levels of manganese approaching or exceeding the established DPH action level for manganese and their project is necessary to reduce manganese levels in their distribution system for public health protection; or - (2) up to 25% of each fixed contract cost associated with the project, not to exceed a total of \$500,000 per project, if their project: - (i) Includes the consolidation of one or more small community water systems; or - (ii) Includes an extension of water service to existing residential property owners served by private wells that have impaired water quality as a result of manmade or natural groundwater pollution, or an insufficient quantity of water from their private wells to meet their daily domestic household needs.
+On or after January 1, 2021, small systems will be required to have a Fiscal and Asset Management Plan, pursuant to CGS 19a-37e.
+Refer to Section IV.B. of this IUP for more information.
+To assist small PWS with preparing an Asset Management Plan or Fiscal Management Plan, or both, checklists of required information for each plan were developed and are included as Attachments G and H. Each checklist includes references to EPA guidance documents. - b) Large PWSs (those not meeting the criteria of a small PWS detailed in Section IV.D) will be eligible to receive a subsidy of up to 10% of each fixed contract cost associated with their project, not to exceed a total of \$150,000 per project.
+A large PWS will be eligible to increase the subsidy for specific types of projects as outlined below: - (1) Up to 15% of each fixed contract cost associated with the project, not to exceed a total of \$200,000 per project, if any of the PWS's current water sources have elevated levels of manganese approaching or exceeding the established DPH action level for manganese and their project is necessary to reduce manganese levels in their distribution system for public health protection; or - (2) up to 25% of each fixed contract cost associated with the project, not to exceed a total of \$250,000 per project, if their project: - (i) Includes the consolidation of one or more small community water systems; or

-In such cases, adequate proof of impaired water quality or quantity must be provided for these impacted properties and it must be demonstrated that the extension of water service is the most cost effective form of remediation; or

-(iii) Is for the replacement of lead service lines to the PWS's customers or is a water main replacement or rehabilitation projects and includes the replacement of lead service lines.
+- (ii) Includes an extension of water service to existing residential property owners served by private wells that have impaired water quality as a result of manmade or natural groundwater pollution, or an insufficient quantity of water from their private wells to meet their daily domestic household needs.
+In such cases, adequate proof of impaired water quality or quantity must be provided for these impacted properties and it must be demonstrated that the extension of water service is the most cost effective form of remediation; or - (iii) Is for the replacement of lead service lines to the PWS's customers or is a water main replacement or rehabilitation projects and includes the replacement of lead service lines.